olegkleiman/Tlv.Search/README.md

 ## Q&A
 ### What model Curiosity uses?

-Curiosity uses OpenAI model [text-embedding-ada-002](https://openai.com/blog/new-and-improved-embedding-model) hosted at MS Azure and deployed in Azure’s meaning of the word.
+Primarily, Curiosity uses OpenAI embedding model [text-embedding-ada-002](https://openai.com/blog/new-and-improved-embedding-model) hosted at MS Azure and deployed into corresponding subscription.

 ### Is it possible to use other NLP models with Curiosity?

 There is a pletora of pre-trained models at HuggingFace hub.
-The models used for embeddings are called there [“features extraction”](https://huggingface.co/models?pipeline_tag=feature-extraction&sort=trending).
+The models used for embeddings are listed there [“features extraction”](https://huggingface.co/models?pipeline_tag=feature-extraction&sort=trending).
 We've tried several models on pre-defined doc corpus.
 The most appreciable results were obtained from [multi-qa-MiniLM-L6-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1), [msmarco-distilbert-base-tas-b](https://huggingface.co/sentence-transformers/msmarco-distilbert-base-tas-b), [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) and [full-sentence-distillroberta3](https://huggingface.co/osanseviero/full-sentence-distillroberta3).
 The example of using the first of them may be found below.

-It should be noted that inference API that proposed by HuggingFace may not be used at production grade.
+It should be noted that inference API that proposed by HuggingFace may barely be used at production grade.
 There is payed professional services that HuggingFace provides for production solutions.

 ### Curiosity Project based on embeddings produced by the model.
 Can this approach be used for docs classification?